danspeech/danspeech/docs/html/_sources/lms.rst.txt

 Language Models
 ===============
 All of the available DanSpeech language models are shown below.
-If you need to finetune or train your own model, then you can find more information at ????
-LINK
+If you need to finetune or train your own model, then you can find more information at :ref:`training-repo`.

 Recommended usage for all language models (except a custom model):